SCYou27/Projects_SHA3/project_SHA3-32bit/0006_test_SHA3_512/SHA3_512_I02/README.md

 	`cd template_attack_SHA3_512_4R_I02/` (or `template_attack_SHA3_512_3R_I02/`, `template_attack_SHA3_512_2R_I02`, `template_attack_SHA3_512_1R_I02/`)
 	`./script_all.sh`

-   The result will be recorded in file "report.txt", which contains the number of successfully recovered inputs out of the 1000 trials and statistics (mean, median, maximum) of iterations required for the loopy-BP procedure to stabilize.
+   The result will be recorded in the file "report.txt", which contains the number of successfully recovered inputs out of the 1000 trials and statistics (mean, median, maximum) of iterations required for the loopy-BP procedure to stabilize.